 This Act was predominantly seen as an alternative to mass genocide by U.S. forces.
 It was named for its chief author, Senator Henry Laurens Dawes from Massachusetts, and reversed the long-standing American policy of allowing Indian tribes to maintain their traditional practice of communal use and control of their lands.
 Women received no land.

-10th 2020 – The 9th Circuit Court of Appeals upholds a ruling that the state of Idaho must provide gender confirmation surgery for Adree Edmo, an inmate in the custody of the Idaho Department of Correction.
+The 9th Circuit Court of Appeals upholds a ruling that the state of Idaho must provide gender confirmation surgery for Adree Edmo, an inmate in the custody of the Idaho Department of Correction.
+Edmo v.
+Corizon Inc., 949 F.3d 489 (9th Cir.
+2020).
 The ruling marks the first time a Federal Appeals Court has ruled that a state must provide gender assignment surgery to an incarcerated person.
 According to the Court opinion, the gender confirmation surgery (GCS) was “medically necessary” for Edmo and, as a result, the Court ordered the State to provide the surgery.

-11th 1990 – Nelson Mandela, South African Black Nationalist, was freed after 27 years in prison.
+1990- Nelson Mandela, South African Black Nationalist and leader of the movement to end South African apartheid, was freed after 27 years in prison.